ohadschn/www.seleniumhq.org/src/main/rst/03_webdriver.rst

     element = $driver->execute_script("return $('.cheese')[0]");

-Finding all the input elements to the every label on a page:
+Finding all the input elements for every label on a page:

 .. code-block:: java